Special offers

 § 9 Claims for Defects

-(3) If the customer purchases as an entrepreneur or legal entity under public law or public law special assets, the following applies in addition to paragraphs 1 and 2:
+(3) If the customer purchases as an entrepreneur or a legal entity under public law or public law special assets, the following applies in addition to paragraphs 1 and 2:

 d) The limitation period is governed by § 11.